Shoreline Conditions Statement Extended: Lake Ontario Flood Outlook

 • The average water level in Lake Ontario rose 42 cm over the month of April, compared to the long-term average April rise of 21 cm.

-• Since 1960, Lake Ontario has statistically reached, at or above 75.30 m once every three years, or 33% of the years within the period of record.
+• Since 1960, Lake Ontario has statistically reached at or above 75.30 m once every three years, or 33% of the years within the period of record.
 Although significant, reaching a water level of 75.30 m is not unusual.

 • The International Lake Ontario-St. Lawrence River Board (the Board) is closely monitoring conditions and frequently adjusting Lake Ontario outflows in accordance with Regulation Plan 2014.
-The Board has begun applying the maximum outflow rules for Lake Ontario, which are based on the water level at Lake St. Louis, to limit downstream flooding.

 Heightened risks, while water levels remain above 75.30 masl, include shoreline flooding, beach submersion, and wave-driven erosion along the shoreline of Lake Ontario